nerolation/EIPs/EIPS/eip-recent_root_references.md

 For transaction pool handling, `current_slot` is the node's current slot at receipt, recheck, or eviction time.
 It is local policy, not block validity.

-References MUST target completed slots.
+References MUST target slots strictly before `current_slot`.
 A root written during slot `S` becomes referenceable beginning in slot `S + 1`.

 ### Root sources